$4.9bn Loan: Presidency Lists Projects, Beneficiaries

-Recall that President Muhammadu Buhari had requested the National Assembly to approve sovereign loans of $4.054bn and €710million as well as grant components of $125m for the proposed projects.
+President Muhammadu Buhari had requested the senate to approve sovereign loans of $4.054bn and €710million as well as grant components of $125m for the proposed projects.

 A breakdown of the ‘‘Addendum to the Proposed Pipeline Projects for the 2018-2021 Medium Term (rolling) External Borrowing Plan,’’ shows that the World Bank is expected to finance seven projects including the $125million grant for ‘‘Better Education Services for All’’.

-Presidential spokesman, Garba Shehu in a statement said thr Global Partnership for Education grant is expected to increase equitable access for out-of-school children and improve literacy in focus states.
+Presidential spokesman, Garba Shehu in a statement said the Global Partnership for Education grant is expected to increase equitable access for out-of-school children and improve literacy in focus states.

-The grant, he noted which will be implemented by the Federal Ministry of Education and the Universal Basic Education Commission (UBEC), will strengthen accountability for results in basic Education in Katsina, Oyo and Adamawa States.
+The grant, he noted, which will be implemented by the Federal Ministry of Education and the Universal Basic Education Commission (UBEC), and will strengthen accountability for results in basic Education in Katsina, Oyo and Adamawa states.

-The benefiting States for the agro-processing project are, Kogi, Kaduna, Kano, Cross River, Enugu and Lagos with the Federal Ministry of Agriculture and Rural Development as the implementing ministry.
+The benefiting states for the agro-processing projects are, Kogi, Kaduna, Kano, Cross River, Enugu and Lagos with the Federal Ministry of Agriculture and Rural Development as the implementing ministry.

 The project, when completed, is expected to improve rural water supply, sanitation and hygiene nationwide towards achieving Sustainable Development Goals (SDGs) for water supply and sanitation by 2030.